-Assistance to Government Agencies\- The Department staff spends a great deal of time investigating, sampling, acquiring assays of samples and providing a wide range of information to assist both state and federal agencies in their attempts to prosecute the many fraudulent "mining" promoters who are proliferating in Arizona.
+Assistance to Government Agencies - The Department staff spends a great deal of time investigating, sampling, acquiring assays of samples and providing a wide range of information to assist both state and federal agencies in their attempts to prosecute the many fraudulent "mining" promoters who are proliferating in Arizona.
 Recent national publicity has been given to the many schemes to defraud investors by selling them "ore" containing gold.
 Our Department staff has been in the forefront in acquiring evidence to build a legal case against the perpetrators.
-One such operation has been shut down during the past year by these efforts.
 Both the Securities Division of the Corporation Commission and the Federal Trade Commission have been involved.
+We provide technical assistance to the Governor's Office, the State Legislature, the State Land Department, the State Department of Environmental Quality, the Department of Revenue, the Attorney General's Office and the Department of Commerce.